 Purpose of UEA Music Centre Awards

-The awards are intended for musicians of any instrument or voice and any style or tradition – including different national traditions - who can demonstrate an excellent standard of performance with a plan to enrich the musical life of the University.
+The awards are intended for musicians of any instrument or voice and any style or tradition – including different national traditions - who can demonstrate an excellent standard of performance allied to a plan for enriching the musical life of the University.

 No qualifications need have been attained; a high standard of performance can be demonstrated at audition.
 For those used to the graded exam system, Grade 8 and above is a benchmark, but this need not have been taken.

-UEA Music Scholarships (for students applying for 2017 entry)
+UEA Music Scholarships (for incoming students)